TandoorRecipes/recipes/docs/features/import_export.md

 ## CookBook Manager

-CookBook Manager (previously called CookBookApp) can export .zip files containing YAML files.
+CookBook Manager (previously named CookBookApp) can export .zip files containing YAML files.
 In Settings -> Backup, select the YAML option when exporting.
 Upload the entire ZIP to Tandoor to import all included recipes.

 ## CopyMeThat